cobbman/x-child-boilerplate/README.md

 When it is time to launch, run `gulp build` and your assets will be minified for you

 ### Helper Classes
 This theme automatically generates some helper classes for you.
-To use them, first set your mainColors in **assets/scss/common/_variables.scss**.
+To use them, first set your $mainColors array map in **assets/scss/common/_variables.scss**.
 Then you can use things like this in your theme:

 `<section class="text-white bg-blue"> blah blah blah </section>`